Architecture of Wales

 Series editors: Bella Kerr, David Thomas

 Would you like to write for this series?
 We’d love to hear from you.
-Please contact Chris Richards, Commissioning and Editorial Assistant at UWP for a Proposal Questionnaire: firstname.lastname@example.org
+Please contact Chris Richards, Commissioning and Editorial Assistant at UWP, with your proposal, including a brief synopsis of the proposed work: firstname.lastname@example.org.
+To read more on the information we require at proposal stage, see our Publish With Us page.